Mesophotic coral reef: Temperature

 Temperature is important for coral growth especially in the mesophotic region as sunlight does not penetrate fully.
-The ideal temperature for coral reefs globally is between 23 and 29 °C. On some instances, some corals can endure temperatures of up to 40 °C. Corals and coral reefs are usually unable to grow in temperatures that are below 18 °C. Temperatures between 15 and 16 °C are considered to be the limit for coral reefs to survive.
+The ideal temperature for coral reefs globally is between 23 and 29 °C. In some instances, some corals can endure temperatures of up to 40 °C. Corals and coral reefs are usually unable to grow in temperatures that are below 18 °C. Temperatures between 15 and 16 °C are considered to be the limit for coral reefs to survive.
 Prolonged exposure to these temperatures can lead to mortality for most corals.
 A specific type of coral (hermatypic coral) was discovered to be able to survive in temperatures as low as 13 °C.

 In high temperatures with high solar irradiance, coral bleaching usually occurs which is a phenomenon where corals releases their (zooxanthellae) living in their tissues draining the corals of its colors.
 They become white due to loss of the zooxanthellae and photosynthetic pigments which causes them to be under extreme amounts of stress and exposes them to high mortality rates.

 Temperatures from the highest depths of the mesophotic coral reef differs from surface temperature of around 5 °C. The temperatures found at mesophotic coral reefs can vary due to surface temperature and events such as hurricanes and internal waves.
 Internal waves can induce fluctuations of the thermocline causing temperature in mesophotic coral reefs to vary from 10 to 20 °C.